Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 When is Tet?

-Vietnamese follow the lunar calendar, and as such, the date differs every year.
-According to it, Tet falls on the first night of the first month’s new moon.
+According to the lunar calendar, Tet falls on the first night of the first month’s new moon.
 It falls somewhere between 20th January and 20th February in the Gregorian calendar.
-This year it is on the 10th of February.
+This year (2025), it is on the 29th of January.

 Traveling to Vietnam soon?